intel/llvm/sycl/doc/SharedLibraries.md

 ### DPC++ runtime changes

-DPC++ RT performs *device images collection* task by grouping all device images required to execute a kernel based on the list of exports/imports and links them together using PI API.
+DPC++ RT performs *device images collection* task by grouping all device images required to execute a kernel based on the list of exports/imports, creates programs using collected images and links them together using PI API.
-This native device image is then added to the cache to avoid symbol resolution, compilation, and linking for any future attempts to invoke kernels from this device image.
+Resulting program is then added to the cache to avoid repetition of symbol resolution, compilation, and linking processes for any future attempts to invoke kernels defined by this program.

 #### DPC++ runtime plugin interface (PI) changes

 Before creating a program the function `piextDeviceSelectBinary` is used to choose the most appropriate device image.
+Device image may have SPIR-V or native binary code format.
-It is possible that not all backends have possibility to link device images of particular format at run-time.
-So, in presence of dynamic linking the `piextDeviceSelectBinary` function should be extended, so it chooses the appropriate device image based on additional attributes of device images, such as:
+It is possible that not all backends have possibility to link programs made from device images of some format at runtime.
+So, in presence of dynamic linking the `piextDeviceSelectBinary` function should be extended, so it chooses the appropriate device image based on additional attributes of device images, such
+as:
 - List of imports (if present)
 - Device image format
 - Runtime linking support in corresponding backend

-Example: the backend doesn't have support of native binaries linking at run-time but linking of SPIR-V device images is supported, the AOT-compiled device image with required kernel have imports information attached which effectively means that this device image needs runtime linking, but since native binaries linking is not supported, the image with SPIR-V format will be chosen (or an error emitted if there is no other device images).
+Example: the backend doesn't have support of native binaries linking at run-time but linking of SPIR-V is supported, the AOT-compiled device image with required kernel have imports information attached which effectively means that this device image needs runtime linking, but since native binaries linking is not supported, the image with SPIR-V format will be chosen (or an error emitted if there is no other device images).
 To link several device images together `piProgramLink` API will be used.
-Depending on concrete plugin implementation and set of device image formats that can be linked at run-time, `piProgramLink` API may receive device images in different states as inputs (including SPIR-V and native code) with a limitation that all inputs should have the same format.
+Depending on concrete plugin implementation and set of device image formats that can be linked at run-time, `piProgramLink` API may receive programs made from device images in different formats as inputs (including SPIR-V and native code) with a limitation that used images should have the same format.

 ##### Support of runtime linking in backends

-- The initial design will support dynamic linking of device code in SPIR-V format on OpenCL backend:
+- The initial implementation will support dynamic linking of device code in SPIR-V format on OpenCL backend:
   - OpenCL plugin will use the existing OpenCL `clLinkProgram()` API to online link the SPIR-V modules together.
   - The design requires a new Level Zero API to online link SPIR-V modules.
-- The initial design will support dynamic linking of device code in native code format on the Level Zero backend:
+- The initial implementation will support dynamic linking of device code in native code format on the Level Zero backend:
   - L0 plugin will use the existing Level Zero `zeModuleDynamicLink()` API to do the linking.